cnsair/cnsair/README.md

  - Currently learning Python <br/>
  - Digging it with Laravel 11 <br/>
  - Looking to collaborate with people from all works of life <br/>
- - Reach me on samsondestined@gmail.com, +2347033229178 and https://linkedin.com/in/samson-chisom <br/>
+ - Reach me on samsondestined@gmail.com, +2347033229178 (WhatsApp), and https://linkedin.com/in/samson-chisom <br/>
- - Worked on many personal and group projects ranging from management tools to e-commerce sites
+ - Worked on many personal and group projects ranging from management tools to e-commerce applications

  </div>